emvazquez/emvazquez.github.io/_pages/about.md

 ---
 permalink: /
-title: "Bayesian Design and Analysis of Computer Expermiments"
+title: "Emmanuel Vazquez"
-excerpt: "About"
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-This pages are about Bayesian Design and Analysis of [Computer Experiments](https://en.wikipedia.org/wiki/Computer_experiment).
+I am a researcher in the domain of Bayesian Design and Analysis of [Computer Experiments](https://en.wikipedia.org/wiki/Computer_experiment).

 About me
 ======